When it comes to the benefits of long distance relationships. We believe there are far more than anyone actually realizes.

 Whether you’ve been long distance for years or one of you is soon making the move.
 You’re probably familiar with the fear and uncertainty that comes in the wake of separation.

-Not only fear of the unknowns and difficulties that comes with separation.
+Not only fear of the unknowns and difficulties that come with separation.
 But also the uncertainty of your ability to handle those unknowns and difficulties.

 The reality of being apart is that you’re going to gain the ability to handle those challenges on your own.

 Simply because there is no other option.

 Without being able to turn to your partner for comfort, you have to look within to figure out:

 - What is causing fear and discomfort, and